input-output-hk/plutus-pioneer-program/docs/prework/setup/docker.md

 6. From the new terminal window, type and execute the command `cd code` to enter into the _code_ directory of the repository. **This step is critical** as all the code and updates should run into the _code_ directory.
 Next, after switching to the _code_ directory, type and execute the command `cabal update` to update all the dependencies required by Plutus.

-    {% hint style="warning" %}
-    **Be patient while running these commands.** Depending on your hardware configuration and an internet connection, the time required to execute the command `cabal update` may vary.
-It takes at least 5 minutes to finish; however, we experienced waiting times of up to 15 minutes in some hardware and internet settings.
-    {% endhint %}

     The following image shows a sample execution of these commands.

     ![VS Code terminal window shows how to switch to the code directory to update cabal.](images/docker-guide-20.png)